go-i2p/go-docker-network-i2p/README.md

 # Build with race detection
 make test-race

-# View all available targets
+# View all available targets (organized by category)
 make help
 ```